Biktarvy 50 mg/200 mg/25 mg film-coated tablets

 Biktarvy should generally be avoided but may be used in adults with end stage renal disease (estimated CrCl < 15 mL/min) on chronic haemodialysis if the potential benefits outweigh the potential risks (see section 4.2).
 In a study of emtricitabine + tenofovir alafenamide in combination with elvitegravir + cobicistat as a fixed-dose combination tablet (E/C/F/TAF) in HIV-1 infected adults with end stage renal disease (estimated CrCl < 15 mL/min) on chronic haemodialysis, efficacy was maintained through 96 weeks but emtricitabine exposure was significantly higher than in patients with normal renal function.
 Efficacy was also maintained in the extension phase of the study in which 10 patients switched to Biktarvy for 48 weeks.
 Although no additional adverse reactions were identified, the implications of increased emtricitabine exposure remain uncertain (see sections 4.8 and 5.2).

-Biktarvy should not be co-administered simultaneously with magnesium/aluminium-containing antacids or iron supplements under fasted conditions.
-Biktarvy should be administered at least 2 hours before, or with food 2 hours after antacids containing magnesium and/or aluminium.
-Biktarvy should be administered at least 2 hours before iron supplements, or taken together with food (see section 4.5).
+Biktarvy should not be co-administered simultaneously with antacids, oral medications or supplements containing magnesium, aluminium or iron under fasted conditions.
+Biktarvy should be administered at least 2 hours before, or with food 2 hours after antacids, oral medications or supplements containing magnesium and/or aluminium.
+Biktarvy should be administered at least 2 hours before iron supplements, or taken together with food at any time (see section 4.5).

 Some medicinal products are not recommended for co-administration with Biktarvy: atazanavir, carbamazepine, ciclosporin (IV or oral use), oxcarbazepine, phenobarbital, phenytoin, rifabutin, rifapentine, or sucralfate.